 Poor digestion, if you suffer from it, then you know.
 It’s the worst, right?
 Bloating, gas, stomach pain and cramping, diarrhea, and even nausea.
-The good news is, there are ways to improve gut health that you can incorporate in your everyday routine, starting today.
+The good news is, there are ways to improve gut health that you can incorporate into your everyday routine, starting today.
 The key to improving gut health is your gut microbiome, also often called our “second brain.”
 Read on friends for the best tips to help you take your gut health from gassy to glorious.

 How to Improve Gut Health

-The Comeback HBO / Via media.giphy.com
+FOX / Via media.giphy.com

 The health of your gut is incredibly important for your entire body.
 Did you know that your gut health affects virtually every aspect of your life and wellness, including how well you sleep and how well your brain functions?
 (Wow!)
 Yet, not nearly enough of us are considering our gut health.

-Truth is that American diets are notoriously low in all the delicious nutrients our guts crave, like fiber.
+The truth is that American diets are notoriously low in all the delicious nutrients our guts crave, like fiber.
 Raise your hand if you have gotten caught up in counting calories and grams of added sugars, fats, proteins, and carbs, but never really considered the amount of fiber you’re getting.
 Many studies have actually linked high-fiber diets with living longer and healthier lives.
 Here’s the deal: you don’t have to start eating only fiber-friendly foods all day long.
 Eat as much fiber as you can, and when it’s not enough, consider adding a fiber supplement like Bonny to your daily regimen!

 Introducing: The Gut Microbiome